An open-air research plot using infrared heaters to study the impact of climate warming on plant development and ecosystem stress.

 • Wind: Young plants may need shelter from strong winds.

-Note: Mild stress in light, temperature, or moisture can enhance aromatic compound concentration, a principle I observed during my MSc plant studies.
+Note: Mild stress in light, temperature, or moisture can enhance aromatic compound concentration, a principle I observed during my plant studies.
 Excessive stress, however, reduces leaf size and vigor.

 Pest and Disease Management